 North Creek Flood Risk Management Study and Plan

-You’re invited to make a submission on the Flood Risk Management Study and Plan for the North Creek floodplain area which includes Warners Bay, Lakelands and part of Speers Point by 24 November 2025.
+This Flood Risk Management Study and Plan is for the North Creek floodplain area which includes Warners Bay, Lakelands and part of Speers Point.

 A Flood Risk Management Study and Plan is part of a process Council uses to understand and manage flood risks in the local catchment area: